-54 total hours lecture 3 Units PREREQUISITE: PSYCH-011; MATH-034
+PREREQUISITE: PSYCH-011; MATH-034 ADVISORY: Eligibility for ENGL-100

 This course is an introduction to scientific methodology in psychology and other behavioral sciences.
 Emphasis is placed on descriptive, experimental, and applied research.
 Topics include hypothesis formation, review of professional literature, research design, collection of data, statistical analysis, and scientific report writing.
 May not be repeated.
 SC